 PROPERTY NAME: MANAGEMENT AGENT:

 DATE: RESIDENT SERVICES PROVIDER:

-Ма Management Agent Requirements (includes Security)
+Ma Nanagement Agent Requirements (includes Security)

-1. Qualifications, Staffing Plan and Budget
+1. .
+Qualifications, Staffing Plan and Budget

 Organizational Chart

 Description of duties by position

-Specific staffing onsite including: position ns, days worked and hours onsite
+Specific staffing onsite including: positions, days worked and hours onsite

 Compliance staffing

 Salaries and annual budget

 Evidence of successful management of a minimum of five projects over 40 units in size subject to affordable regulatory agreements.
-At least one of those projects must be within six-county region represented by the Sacramento Area Council of Governments.
+At least one of those projects must be within the six-county region represented by the Sacramento Area Council of Governments.

 Property Management Position FTE

+2. Management Plan:

+Statement of Management Policy

+Role and Responsibility and/or delegation of Authority to the Management Compa

-2. egation of Authority to the Management Company ement Agreement is required prior to lease up. dability level of assisted units.
+Note: A copy of an executed Management Agreement is required prior to lease up.

+Project Affordable Unit Schedule

+Project Affordable Unit Schedule

+Project Affordable Unit ScheduleNumber by bedroom size and affor dability level of assisted units.

+dability level of assisted units.